yoriyuki-aist/cspe/README.md

 CSP_E does not provides parsing facilities of a log.
 Instead, CSP_E monitor (Process) accepts Event class as an element of an input stream.

-Supposed users of CSP_E are primary reseaercher and developper who are developping a new runtime monitoring framework.

 ## Classes and methods

 Everything is packed under jp.go.aist.cspe module.

 ### Event

 Event class is a case class which has a symbol as a first parameter, and arbitrary number of arguments of Any type.
 Event class has the base class AbsEvent.
-A monitor which is defined by CSP_E, will accepts AbsEvent and changes its state.
+A monitor which is defined by CSP_E, accepts AbsEvent and creates a new monitor which contains the next state.

 ### ProcessSet

-ProcessSet class represents a set of possible states (which are represented by CSP processes) of the monitor.
-In general, there are multiple possibility of the next states of a monitor when it accepts a event.
-Therefore, a monitor can have multiple states.
+ProcessSet class represents a set of monitors.
 ProcessSet implements the methods which accepts events or event streams.

 Method | Action |
 -------|--------|